lupyuen/lupyuen.github.io/src/de2.md

 (Bonus: Our Zig Driver includes an [__"Executable Specification"__](https://lupyuen.github.io/articles/de2#framebuffer-address) of PinePhone's Hardware Registers, with their addresses and values!)

-The code we've seen today will eventually become the PinePhone Display Driver for __Apache NuttX RTOS__...
+The code we've seen today will eventually become the PinePhone Display Driver for __Apache NuttX RTOS__.
+Though there are some bits still missing...

 TODO